Western Distributor (Sydney): Route

+The Rozelle Interchange as part of WestConnex was completed in 2023 providing a freeway-standard route free of traffic lights from the Sydneys CBD to Emu Plains.

 History

 The Western Distributor came to be out of the realisation in the early 1960s that the existing roads that supported the Harbour Bridge would not cope with contemporary and projected traffic volumes.
 Due to existing infrastructure and buildings in the area, it was decided to build a viaduct to carry traffic above the city streets.

-The Western Distributor was opened in stages starting in September 1972, with the last stage being the Anzac Bridge which was opened in December 1995.
-The distributor also replaces the former congested route out of the city via the Pyrmont Bridge (closed in 1981) and the Glebe Island Bridge (closed in 1995 with the opening of Anzac Bridge).
+The southbound carriageway from the Sydney Harbour Bridge to Day Street opened 2 September 1972, the northbound carriageway on 30 September 1972, with the final stage connecting ramp from Pyrmont Bridge to the distributor’s northbound carriageway via Day Street opened 20 December 1972.